 Melville turned to poetry after The Confidence-Man (1857) was savaged by critics, publishing five poems about the Civil War in Harper’s in 1866.
 Twenty-four years later, Harper’s included the by then largely forgotten author in an article called “American Literary Comedians,” and in the following year’s December issue, Melville received a two-line obituary: “September 27th.—In New York city, Herman Melville, aged seventy-three years.”
 The New York Times received a note about the passing of “Henry Melville.”

-Melville received renewed attention following twentieth-century reconsiderations by D. H. Lawrence, Carl Van Doren, and Raymond Weaver, among others; the posthumous publication of his unfinished Billy Budd (1924), which Thomas Mann called “the most beautiful story in the world,” further propelled his revival.
-“Call me Ishmael” is today one of the most famous lines in English literature, and the Library of America has chosen Melville as one of the first eight writers it would publish.
-In 2010, paleontologists named a newly discovered twelve-million-year-old giant sperm whale Livyatan melvillei.
+Melville was the subject of renewed attention following reconsiderations of the author by D. H. Lawrence, Carl Van Doren, and Raymond Weaver, among others.
+The posthumous publication of his unfinished Billy Budd (1924), which Thomas Mann called “the most beautiful story in the world,” further propelled a revival of interest in the author in the twentieth century.
+“Call me Ishmael” is now one of the most famous lines in English literature.
+Melville was one of the first seven writers the Library of American published, in 1982, and a twelve-million-year-old fossil of a giant sperm whale discovered in 2010 was given the scientific name Leviathan melvillei.